Businesswoman using a cellphone

 7 min read 27 June 2024 By Brad O'Brien, Partner, expert in Financial Services, and Lisa Toth and Son Huynh, experts in Financial Services

-Artificial Intelligence (AI) is a transformative force in the financial services industry, revolutionizing operations, enhancing customer experiences, and driving innovation.
+Artificial intelligence (AI) is a transformative force in the financial services industry, revolutionizing operations, enhancing customer experiences, and driving innovation.
 However, as AI becomes increasingly integrated into financial institutions' processes, greater regulatory oversight has become inevitable.

 With the rapid advancement of AI technology, concerns have been raised about potential risks and challenges associated with its deployment, prompting regulators to consider the need for AI-specific regulations.